Why does Waterloo offer a Master of Public Service program?

 No, at this point MPS is only available as a full-time program.

 What kinds of topics would the major team project cover?

 Teams of MPS students will develop a major project proposal based on a public service issue that is of particular interest to them.
-Topics may be derived from the coursework or co-op work experience or may address a current issue faced by Canadian governments.
+Topics may be derived from the coursework or co-operative education work experience or may address a current issue faced by Canadian governments.
 Topic selection is flexible to allow for creativity, but students will be expected to simulate a realistic public service assignment and produce a professional, thorough analysis which demonstrates the knowledge and skills they have acquired in the MPS program.
 Some examples of broad topics that teams may investigate include:

 engaging citizens in social policy development